-This proposed Workshop is intended to compare methods and implementations for computation of electronic transition rates for the electronic Schrödinger equation with a time-varying potential, with test cases drawn from the application domain of ion-atom and ion-molecule collisions.
-It was conceived in order to support the aims of the Neutral Beams CRP which will provide evaluated and recommended data for the principal atomic processes relevant to heating and diagnostic neutral beams in fusion plasmas.
+This Workshop will compare and evaluate four distinct theoretical approaches to the calculation of the process Be4+ + H(1s, 2s, 2pm) at three different energies of relevance to fusion plasmas.
+The activity was conceived in order to support the aims of the Neutral Beams CRP which will provide evaluated and recommended data for the principal atomic processes relevant to heating and diagnostic neutral beams in fusion plasmas.

 The International Workshop on Models and Data for Plasma-Material Interaction in Fusion Devices (MoD-PMI 2019) is organized in cooperation with the International Atomic Energy Agency (IAEA) for the fourth time.
 The event, which will be held in Toki, Japan from 18 – 20 June 2019, will bring together researchers from the areas of fusion energy and materials science to review advances, both experimental and in the modelling, in study and understanding of processes relevant to plasma-material interaction in fusion devices.

 The 5th Spectral Lineshapes in Plasmas (SLSP) Workshop will be held in Vrdnik, Serbia, 27 – 31 May 2019 is organized in cooperation with the International Atomic Energy Agency (IAEA).
 The Workshop facilitates the comparison of different computational and analytical methods for the calculation and analysis of line shapes for diagnosis purposes in laboratory and space plasmas.
 By detailed comparison of results for a selected set of case problems, it becomes possible to pinpoint sources of disagreements, infer limits of applicability, and assess accuracy.

 This Workshop is intended to assess the sensitivity of predictions of hydrogen beam penetration and of beam emissions in relevant fusion plasma conditions to different modelling codes and uncertainties in atomic data.
 It was conceived in order to support the aims of the Neutral Beams CRP which will provide evaluated and recommended data for the principal atomic processes relevant to heating and diagnostic neutral beams in fusion plasmas.